-The Statement of financial position presents net current assets of £921.5 million as at 31 December 2022.
+The Statement of financial position presents net current assets of £163.8 million as at 31 December 2023.
 The financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.

-For the purposes of the directors' assessment of the Company's going concern position and to satisfy them of the Company's ability to pay its liabilities as they fall due, the directors have prepared a Statement of cash flows for a period of at least one year from the date of approval of these financial statements.
+For the purposes of the directors' assessment of the Company's going concern position and to satisfy them of the Company's ability to pay its liabilities as they fall due, the directors have prepared a cash flow forecast for a period of at least twelve months from the date of approval of these financial statements.
 The forecasts indicate that, even under the severe but plausible downside scenario, the Company's existing resources are sufficient to enable it to trade and pay its liabilities as they fall due for the forecast period.

-Consequently, the directors are confident that the Company will have sufficient funds to continue to meet its liabilities as they fall due for at least one year from the date of approval of the financial statements, and therefore have prepared the aforementioned financial statements on a going concern basis.
+Consequently, the directors are confident that the Company will have sufficient funds to continue to meet its liabilities as they fall due for at least twelve months from the date of approval of the financial statements, and therefore have prepared the financial statements on a going concern basis.

-C IMPACT OF NEW IFRS
+C IMPACT OF NEW IAS

 As noted above, these Accounts have been prepared in accordance with UK-adopted IAS.
-In preparing these Accounts, the Company has applied all relevant standards and interpretations that have been adopted by the UK as of the date of approval of these Accounts and that are mandatory for the financial year ended 31 December 2022.
+In preparing these Accounts, the Company has applied all relevant standards and interpretations that have been adopted by the UK as of the date of approval of these Accounts and that are mandatory for the financial year ended 31 December 2023.